 1.4.
 Is Civil Code 3342 the only way to recover compensation for a dog bite in California?

-No, California’s dog bite statute is only one of the ways that victims can recover compensation.
+No, California’s dog bite statute is only one of the ways that victims can recover compensation such as medical bills.
 Victims can also recover compensation by showing:

 - The owner knew or should have known of the dog’s viciousness, or